Posterior Cruciate Ligament (PCL) Reconstruction (Includes Implants & Hardware)

 - In addition to a complete medical history, your doctor may perform a complete physical examination to ensure you are in good health before undergoing the procedure.
 You may undergo blood tests or other diagnostic tests.

-- Notify your doctor if you are sensitive to or are allergic to any medications, latex, tape, and anesthetic agents (local and general).
+- Notify your doctor if you are sensitive to or are allergic to any medications, latex, tape, or anesthetic agents (local and general).

 - Notify your doctor of all medications (prescribed and over-the-counter) and herbal supplements that you are taking.